 Sure you don’t like the fact of being monitored and tracked.
 The best you can do here is to find out what the web knows about you and try to be more careful with your private information on the web.
 The quirky Chrome extension Data Selfie

 With your permission, it collects and analyses your Facebook activity and creates a profile similar to what advertisers see about each user.
 Based on your engagement and the content on your feed, it will show you your likely political orientation, causes you care about the most and even make predictions

 Data Selfie is definitely a very useful tool to show the importance of our digital habits and how they directly affect our privacy.
 The developers assure that the app doesn’t collect or store any of your data.
 But if you have wondered about it even for a second, you’re on the right way to protecting your privacy.

 The next step you can take is to get a reliable anti-tracking browser extension, which blocks cookies and helps to protect yourself from malicious advertising and tracking.
 If you are not sure which one to choose, Disconnect

-Another tool for enhancing your general privacy when browsing is a VPN service.
-Although it won’t protect your from website cookies, it encrypts your Internet traffic and routes it through a remote VPN server, so you can securely browse websites with your IP address hidden.
+Another tool for enhancing your general privacy when browsing is a VPN service, like NordVPN.
+NordVPN’s Threat Protection feature will even protect you from website cookies.
+A VPN encrypts your Internet traffic and routes it through a remote VPN server, so you can securely browse websites with your IP address hidden.
 Furthermore, NordVPN